rinvex/laravel-bookings/README.md

 The following are a set of limitations to be improved, or feature requests that's looking for contributors to implement, all PRs are welcome 🙂

 - [ ] Complete the bookable availability implementation, and document it (#32, #4)
+- [ ] Improve the documentation, and complete missing features, and add a workable example for each.

 ## Changelog